An Evening of Shorts: See You Soon, Inked, Sevap/Mitzvah

 OV/Französisch mit Untertitel Deutsch

-Einführung: Dominique Petre (Institut français); pädagogische Begleitung: Rifka Ajnwojner (Jüdisches Museum Frankfurt)
+Einführung: Dominique Petre (Institut français)pädagogische Begleitung: Rifka Ajnwojner (Jüdisches Museum Frankfurt)

 Dominique Petre